Chicken Shop Date: History

 Chicken Shop Date originally began as a column written by a then 17-year-old Dimoldenberg for her local under-21s youth magazine.
 Beginning by interviewing 'friends of friends', she decided to frame the chats as dates 'because that might be a fun way to interview people'.
 The location of a chicken shop was chosen as "somewhere you wouldn't expect to be taken on a first date".
-In 2014 Dimoldenberg met a camera operator, whom she "convinced to help film one of her dates".
+In 2014, Dimoldenberg met a camera operator, whom she "convinced to help film one of her dates".
 This was with the rapper Ghetts and was the first Chicken Shop Date video uploaded to YouTube.
 It attracted just over one thousand views in the first two weeks.

 Initially, Chicken Shop Date exclusively featured male guests, as Dimoldenberg was hesitant to include women out of concern that the dating premise would not translate.
 However, reconsidering this literal interpretation, she began featuring female guests in 2017, and some of the show's most popular episodes have since included women.
+At first, as with the original column, most of the interviews were with musicians in the south London grime and hip-hop scene.
+In 2020, actor Daniel Kaluuya became her first major guest outside of music to be featured, with their video garnering five million views and setting the stage for other major stars to be featured on the show.

 In 2024, Dimoldenberg's interview with Andrew Garfield became particularly successful, largely due to a viral "meet-cute" that took place between her and Garfield on the red carpet of the 2022 British GQ Men of the Year awards, and a second meeting on the red carpet of the 2023 Golden Globe Awards.

+On 3 September 2026, Dimoldenberg announced that, after twelve years, the show would be ending.
+She said there would be "a few more dates" before the show officially ended.